arafatm/arafatm.github.io/_articles/agile/slack.md

 there is something profoundly changed about the culture of the organization.
 The energy is still there after the workathon weekend is long past.

-The manager who makes effective use of the occasional sprint
+The manager who makes effective use of the occasional sprint needs **impeccable timing**, a **flawless sense of what can and can’t be accomplished** over a short period

-needs impeccable timing, a flawless sense of what can and can’t be accomplished over a short period
+And enough **raw leadership talent** to pull the whole affair together.

-and enough raw leadership talent to pull the whole affair together.
+Finally, such a manager also needs to have a **huge reserve of trust** to dip into, the clear sense shared by all that the call for extraordinary effort is truly extraordinary, not likely to be wasted and not likely to become a regular fixture.

-Finally, such a manager also needs to have a huge reserve of trust to dip into, the clear sense shared by all that the call for extraordinary effort is truly extraordinary, not likely to be wasted and not likely to become a regular fixture.
+> Sprinting at the end of a marathon makes good sense, but sprinting through

-Sprinting at the end of a marathon makes good sense, but sprinting through the whole twenty-six-mile race makes no sense at all.
+> the whole twenty-six-mile race makes no sense at all.

 The sprint-gasp-sprint-gasp marathon would probably take you twice as long to complete as a more normally run twenty-six miles.